gabrielcmerlin/cgScene/README.md

 ### Main code

 We used several files in order to modularize our code, so we needed a main file to be able to run the project.
-To do this, you just need to type:
+To run it, you just need to type:

 ```bash
 python3 main.py